quytelda/krita-panel/outline.md

 Click on a ruler and drag toward the canvas to create a guide.
 Remove guides by dragging them back.

+# Settings and Configuration

+Krita has lots of settings, so we won't talk about all of them.
+But let me just point out a few important ones:

+- If you're looking to map buttons on your tablet/stylus to specific actions, you'll probably want to take a look at the canvas input settings.
+- If you're doing pixel art, you may find it useful to change the zoom level where the pixel grid appears: `Display -> Canvas Decorations -> Pixel Grid`.
+- Check out the `Python Plugin Manager` if you want to use Python plugins.

 # Brushes

 ## Erasing